 - Rub seasonings all over each chicken breast until coated.

-- Cut or shred chicken and enjoy!
+- Cut or shred chicken with a fork and enjoy!

-- It will take 10-15 minutes for your Instant Pot to build pressure.
+Tip: It will take 10-15 minutes for your Instant Pot to build pressure.
 This means that your timer won’t start counting down right away.
 It’s normal, so don’t be alarmed!
 The timer will begin once the pot has come up to full pressure.

 More Instant Pot Recipes